NajiElKotob/Awesome-Viz/Questions.md

 * What is the total sales revenue?
 [Total Sales Revenue Explained](https://www.netsuite.com/portal/resource/articles/financial-management/total-sales-revenue.shtml)
 * What is the total revenue?
+* What is the total sales for the year 2019?
-* Show the sales trend over time
+* Show the sales trend over time (specific period of time)
 * Display the percentage % of sales by years
 * Display the percentage % of sales by category for each year
 * Which month and year had the most profit?